Blog / General / A Straight-to-the-Point Guide to WooCommerce Custom Payment Gateways

 After going through all the analysis we shared above, a lot of store owners may find it pointless to take on the trouble of adding custom payment gateways to their stores.
 If you’re one of them, know that Paid Member Subscriptions can build a solid payment infrastructure for your store, especially if you’re dealing with subscription or membership payments.

 However, even if you’re going to add a WooCommerce custom payment gateway, Paid Member Subscriptions might still be useful.
 You see, you will likely still need to offer PayPal (if not both PayPal and Stripe) as a payment option to your customers.
 After all, it’s one of the most popular payment platforms and would handle credit card payments for you.
-So either way, you must consider purchasing the Paid Member Subscriptions Pro.
+So either way, Paid Member Subscriptions Pro can be a great asset for your WooCommerce store.

 It will not only make payment management a breeze for you, but also take care of a lot of other things related to payment and user management.
 So give it a try today and it will allow you to focus more on the areas of your business that matter the most and bring in the dollars!